-- 6.1.4 A temporary drainage master plan had not been submitted by the Contractor for ER to review during this monitoring month.
+- 6.1.5 A temporary drainage master plan had not been formally submitted by the Contractor for ER to review during this monitoring month.
 Project proponent, ER and ET had reminded Contractor to submit the plan for comment and approval.
-It is recommended that installation of approved temporary drainage system at the construction site shall be available before the wet season. - 6.1.5 Silt fences and boulders covered with silt curtains (water proof) were installed and strengthen at the relative low points (vulnerable to silty runoff) of the construction site boundary at Holes 1, 2, 9 and 17 as a preventative measures.
-Some occasional rain showers were observed during this monitoring month.
+It is recommended that installation of approved temporary drainage system at the construction site shall be available before the wet season. - 6.1.6 Silt fences and rock bund covered with geotextile fabric were installed and strengthen some of at the relative some low areas (vulnerable to silty runoff) of the construction site boundary at Holes 1, 2, 9 and 17 as a preventative silty runoff measure.
+Some installed silt fence areas along the site boundary were poorly maintained.
+The Contractor was reminded to maintain the integrity and function of the silt fences on regular basis to prevent the silty runoff from construction site.